Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Related Works

+Beyond generation, diffusion models have been explored for data refinement and controllable simulation.
+Wang and Ventre \cite{wang2024financial} proposed a conditional diffusion denoiser to enhance the signal-to-noise ratio of individual stock prices for downstream tasks.
+Similarly, Tanaka et al. \cite{tanaka2025cofindiff} presented CoFinDiff, a controllable model designed to generate price trajectories according to conditions such as trend and volatility.
+Despite their contributions, these purification and simulation models are not inherently designed for the multivariate time-series forecasting of multiple assets.
+They typically treat assets as independent sequences, aggregate them post-hoc, and fail to address the joint density estimation problem essential for capturing time-varying cross-sectional dependencies.
+Furthermore, as with the aforementioned models, they lack the structural flexibility to integrate the various covariates required to accurately represent the complex dynamics of financial markets.

-While many existing models demonstrate strong performance on general time-series tasks, their architectures are often generic.
-As mentioned above, research on diffusion models for multivariate financial time-series forecasting remains particularly scarce.
-Moreover, both the generic models and those tailored for finance are often not explicitly designed to incorporate the two distinct types of covariates--asset-specific and systematic--crucial for financial forecasting \cite{welch2008comprehensive, gu2020empirical}, thereby limiting their ability to fully exploit this significant predictive information.
+While these finance-specific models and general time-series models demonstrate strong performance, their architectures are often either generic or limited in scope.} As mentioned above, research on diffusion models for multivariate financial time-series forecasting remains particularly scarce.
+Moreover, both the generic models and those tailored for finance are often not explicitly designed to incorporate the two distinct types of covariates---asset-specific and systematic---crucial for financial forecasting \cite{welch2008comprehensive, gu2020empirical}, thereby limiting their ability to fully exploit this significant predictive information.
 Furthermore, while these models implicitly capture cross-sectional dependencies, they often lack explicit mechanisms designed to model and refine the intricate relationships paramount for efficient portfolio construction.
 Diffolio addresses these gaps as a multivariate conditional diffusion model tailored for financial time-series forecasting, utilizing a hierarchical attention architecture and a correlation-guided regularizer.